theofil/SimpleROOT/README.md

 # SimpleROOT

 This is a MiniAOD analyzer producing a flat ROOT TTree for CMS physics analysis, of leptons, photons, jets and MET at the LHC.
+This specific release is for CMSSW_7_4_1 and MiniAOD v1, is not further maintained.

 <h4> How to install this at CERN:  </h4>

 ssh username@lxplus.cern.ch
 cd YourFavoriteDir